Wve-program/Mini-Project01/gitcommands.md

 Using Git Push Origin Master it allows me to send my commit to the original master branch in my remote repository.
 As I stated before *Push* is one side of a coin, *pull* command does the opposite.

+   **Pull**

+   *Pull* is the other side of the coin of Push/Pull, instead of pushing an update to the remote repository from a local repository, *pull* fetches the changes that are on the remote repository and updates the local repository with them.
+It also merges these commits that are pulled into the local branch.
+Here are a few examples of how Git *pull* works:

+     $git pull

+By itself, Git *Pull* will download and incorporate all the changes.

+     $git pull origin master

+*Pull* can be put together with remote repository name and the branch name you specifically would want on your local repository.